 To open a model in Studio, take these three simple steps:

-Hover over the model in Explore or your Dashboard.
+Select a model from Explore or your Dashboard.

-Click More Options in the upper-right corner of the tile.
+Click More Options in the lower-right corner of the model's tile.

 Select Edit in Studio.